-The Inter-University Exchange program between Washington University, Saint Louis University and the University of Missouri-St. Louis began in 1976 as an exchange agreement encouraging greater inter-institutional cooperation at the graduate level.
-Over time, this program has evolved to include undergraduate education, however, the basic provisions of the original agreement are still in place today and participation continues to be at the discretion of each academic department or unit.
+The Inter-University Exchange (IE) program between Washington University, Saint Louis University (SLU) and the University of Missouri-St. Louis (UMSL) began in 1976 as an exchange agreement encouraging greater inter-institutional cooperation at the graduate level.
+Over time, this program has evolved to include undergraduate education; however, the basic provisions of the original agreement are still in place today, and participation continues to be at the discretion of each academic department or unit.

 The following provisions apply to all course work taken by Washington University students attending Saint Louis University or the University of Missouri-St. Louis through the Inter-University Exchange program:

 - Such courses can be used in the fulfillment of degree or major requirements.
 (Students should consult with their dean's office for information about how IE course work will count toward GPA, units, and major requirements.)

 - Such courses are not regularly offered at Washington University.

 - Registration for such courses requires preliminary approval of the student's major/department adviser, the student's division office or dean, and the academic department of the host university.

 - Students at the host institution have first claim on course enrollment (i.e., a desired course at SLU or UMSL may be fully subscribed and unable to accept Washington University students).

 - Academic credit earned in such courses will be considered as resident credit, not transfer credit.